kubernetes/kubernetes/docs/api-conventions.md

   * Suggested client recovery behavior
     * Do not retry.
 Fix the request.
 * `429 StatusTooManyRequests`
-  * Indicates that the either the client rate limit has been exceeded or the server has recieved more requests then it can process.
+  * Indicates that the either the client rate limit has been exceeded or the server has received more requests then it can process.
   * Suggested client recovery behavior:
     * Read the ```Retry-After``` HTTP header from the response, and wait at least that long before retrying.
 * `500 StatusInternalServerError`